annamandoki/hotel_bookings_case_study/hotel_bookings_case_study.md

 ### 4.1 Tools

-After taking a first look at the data in LibreOffice Calc, I switched to RStudio Desktop.
+After taking a first look at the data in LibreOffice Calc, I am switching to RStudio Desktop.

 ### 4.2 Setting up my environment